What is Porting a Mortgage?

 What You Should Know

-• You can avoid mortgage-breaking penalties by porting.
+• You can avoid mortgage-breaking penalties by porting a mortgage.

-• Porting is best if your current rate is lower than getting a new mortgage.
+• Porting is best if your current rate is lower than the ongoing mortgage rates in the market.

 Best 5-Year Fixed Mortgage Rates in Canada CanadaLeaf